AirBNB Automation Tips for Hosts

 If you’re like me, I have a separate email for my Airbnb business.
 This keeps things neat and tidy.
 This also allows me to isolate all of my Airbnb-related correspondence.

 This isolation also allows me to set up an auto-responder.
-Most email service providers such as Google and Microsoft have an auto-response feature.
+Most email service providers such as Gmail and Microsoft have an auto-response feature.
 As do most email software such as Outlook.

 Basically, the email auto-responder serves two purposes.
 First, within seconds, it informs your guest that you are aware of their concern and will respond in the near future.
 This type of responsiveness does wonders for your ratings.